UXCraftForScientificSoftware/Better-Design-and-Usability-for-open-source-science-software/episodes/05_Preparing_your_interview_study.md

 - Step 2: Develop interview questions based on your research questions
 - Step 3: Refine your interview questions

 Interview questions should be open-ended and enable the user to consider what order you would like to ask your questions.
-Start with simpler, or “easier” questions, to build rapport with your user.
+Start with simpler, or 'easier' questions, to build rapport with your user.

 :::::::::::::::::::::::::::::::::::::::::::::::